 Those who have taken their own lives are beyond our judgement, but we may hope in God’s mercy, trusting that He will recognize whatever mental distress may have contributed to their actions.
 But the greatest dignity in dying is seen in those who accept suffering nobly and bear it courageously while trusting in God.

 What is the difference between assisted and “normal” suicide?

-In essence, there is no difference.
+In the essence of the individual’s act, there is no difference. in terms of the inclusion of others, it is different.
 Assisted suicide (regardless of the professional capacity of the assistant) is actually worse than normal suicide because it also implicates others, such as the physician, in killing the patient.
 The addition of an assistant into the picture does not absolve the patient of their culpability, only adds the guilt of the doctor who now acts as a killer.
 The physician, whose very occupation is to be a healer, commits a greater offense by killing in that he is especially committed to the preservation of life in all circumstances.

 The practice of physician-assisted suicide also brings profound risks to society, as it is impossible to legally contain once allowed.
 Witness the slippery slope where we witness patients now euthanized without their consent in Belgium and the Netherlands.
 As the Maryland Catholic Conference explains:

 The Church specifically opposes physician-assisted suicide because it seeks to legalize the intentional taking of human life; this deliberate activity violates the most basic tenet of our belief in the sacredness of life, and simultaneously poses many dangers to vulnerable populations.

 A truly caring community devotes more attention and support to members facing the most vulnerable times in their lives; when the sick, elderly, and vulnerable are tempted to see their lives as less valuable, they most need the love and assistance of others to assure them of their worth.